yujieho/Second_Laplacian_Eigenvalue/README.md

 ***:round_pushpin: Conclusion***

-Various ways to improve the performance:
+Various ways to have a clearer contour:

-1. Find a better weight for each edge.
+1. Define a better weight for each edge.
 2. Find a better selection of the eigenvector indices.